ptv-logistics/xserver.net-samples/README.md

 xserver.net-samples
 ===================

-A bin of samples and demos for [PTV xServer .NET](https://xserverinternet.azurewebsites.net/xserver.net/).
+A collection of samples and demos for [PTV xServer .NET](https://xserverinternet.azurewebsites.net/xserver.net/).

 ### Resources